P–n junction: Equilibrium (zero bias)

 In a p–n junction, without an external applied voltage, an equilibrium condition is reached in which a potential difference forms across the junction.
 This potential difference is called built-in potential $V_{\rm bi}$.

-At the junction, some of the free electrons in the n-type wander into the p-type due to random thermal migration.
-As they diffuse into the p-type they combine with holes, and cancel each other out.
-In a similar way some of the positive holes in the p-type wander into the n-type and combine with free electrons, and cancel each other out.
-The positively charged, donor, dopant atoms in the n-type are part of the crystal, and cannot move.
-Thus, in the n-type, a region near the junction becomes positively charged.
-The negatively charged, acceptor, dopant atoms in the p-type are part of the crystal, and cannot move.
+At the junction, some of the free electrons in the n-type wander into the p-type due to random thermal migration ("diffusion").
+As they diffuse into the p-type they combine with electron holes, and cancel each other out.
+In a similar way, some of the positive holes in the p-type diffuse into the n-type and combine with free electrons and cancel each other out.
+The positively charged ("donor") dopant atoms in the n-type are part of the crystal, and cannot move.
+Thus, in the n-type, a region near the junction has a fixed amount of positive charge.
+The negatively charged ("acceptor") dopant atoms in the p-type are part of the crystal, and cannot move.
 Thus, in the p-type, a region near the junction becomes negatively charged.
-The result is a region near the junction that acts to repel the mobile charges away from the junction through the electric field that these charged regions create.
-The regions near the p–n interface lose their neutrality and most of their mobile carriers, forming the space charge region or depletion layer (see figure A).
+The result is a region near the junction that acts to repel the mobile charges away from the junction because of the electric field that these charged regions create.
+The region near the p–n interface loses electrical neutrality and most of its mobile carriers, forming the depletion layer (see figure A).
+The electric field created in the space charge then tends to counteract further diffusion, resulting in equilibrium.

-The electric field created by the space charge region opposes the diffusion process for both electrons and holes.
-There are two concurrent phenomena: the diffusion process that tends to generate more space charge, and the electric field generated by the space charge that tends to counteract the diffusion.
 The carrier concentration profile at equilibrium is shown in figure A with blue and red lines.
 Also shown are the two counterbalancing phenomena that establish equilibrium.

 The space charge region is a zone with a net charge provided by the fixed ions (donors or acceptors) that have been left uncovered by majority carrier diffusion.
 When equilibrium is reached, the charge density is approximated by the displayed step function.
 In fact, since the y-axis of figure A is log-scale, the region is almost completely depleted of majority carriers (leaving a charge density equal to the net doping level), and the edge between the space charge region and the neutral region is quite sharp (see figure B, Q(x) graph).
 The space charge region has the same magnitude of charge on both sides of the p–n interfaces, thus it extends farther on the less doped side in this example (the n side in figures A and B).